Economy of Portugal

 The economy of Portugal is ranked 37th in the World Competitiveness Ranking 2025 by Swiss institute IMD.
-The great majority of the international trade is done within the European Union (EU), whose countries received 71.4% of the Portuguese exports and were the origin of 74.6% of the Portuguese imports in 2020.
+The large majority of the international trade is done within the European Union (EU), whose countries received 71.4% of the Portuguese exports and were the origin of 74.6% of the Portuguese imports in 2020.

 The Portuguese currency is the euro (€) and the country has been a part of the Eurozone since its inception.
 Portugal's central bank is the Banco de Portugal, which forms part of the European System of Central Banks, and the major stock exchange is the Euronext Lisbon.
-Among OECD nations, Portugal has a highly efficient and strong social security system; social expenditure stood at roughly 24.6% of GDP.
+Among OECD nations, Portugal has a social security system; social expenditure stood at roughly 24.6% of GDP.

-The Portuguese economy has a GDP growth forecast in 2025 of 2%, according to the IMF World Economic Outlook.
-The economy's growth has been accompanied by a continuous fall in the unemployment rate (6.3% in the first quarter of 2019, compared with 13.9% registered in the end of 2014).
-Portugal's unemployment rate stands at 6.4% in January 2025, according to Statistics Portugal.
-Portugal ranks third country in Europe with the highest GDP growth for Q3 2024 compared to the same period in 2023 since Portugal registered a GDP growth rate of 1.9%, while the average GDP growth rate in the EU and in the Eurozone is 0.9% for Q3 2024, compared to Q3 2023.
+The Portuguese economy had a GDP growth in 2025 of 1.9%, according to official data.
+The economic growth has been accompanied by a continuous fall in the unemployment rate (6% during 2025, compared with 13.9% registered in the end of 2014), with Portugal's unemployment rate remaining steady at 5.7% by July 2026, according to Statistics Portugal.
+Portugal registered a budget surplus of 0.7% of Gross Domestic Product (GDP) for the year 2025, reaching 2 billion euros, with public debt decreasing to 89.2% of GDP.

-Portugal’s budget surplus exceeds forecasts by 1 billion euros for the year 2023.
-Portugal achieved a historic budget surplus of 1.2% of the Gross Domestic Product (GDP) for the year 2023, exceeding the target of 0.8% that was expected to reach 2,191 million euros.